 At Capilano University, we have supports for those who want to disclose and those who want to report.
 These supports take into account that safety looks different for everyone.

 University community members can disclose without making a report.
-If you receive a disclosure, maintain confidentiality and listen, believe and refer.
+If you receive a disclosure, maintain confidentiality and listen, believe, and refer to firstname.lastname@example.org.

-The Student Rights and Responsibilities Advisor provides confidential support and services, and is available for in person and virtual appointments during office hours.
-The Student Rights and Responsibilities Advisor may also be able to meet you at a place of your choosing and at a time outside of office hours.
+The Student Support Advisor is available for in person and virtual appointments during office hours and may also meet you at a place of your choosing.

 - Emotional support (non-counselling)